jaffaszt/jaffa-openshift101/workshop/README.md

 # Step 3.
 Run the LAB
 # Befor you run the lab Please notice:
 1. Please run Exercise 1-4 .
+2. When creating a project please add your initials to the name example-healthxx  so you will have a unique project (as  it is possible that you will share your cluster with another student )
-2. In Exercise 4 please notice to update the correct namespace (line5 ) and Deployment name (node-s-2-i-openshift instaed of example  )  https://ibm-developer.gitbook.io/openshift101/workshop/exercise-04#enable-autoscaler
+3 In Exercise 4 ( enable auroscaler ) please notice to update the correct namespace (line5 ) and Deployment name (node-s-2-i-openshift instaed of example  )  https://ibm-developer.gitbook.io/openshift101/workshop/exercise-04#enable-autoscaler

-3. You could also run Exercise 6 .
+4. You could also run Exercise 6 .
 For that you will need to either use cloudshell with https://shell.cloud.ibm.com/ and install Docker there , or go over the [Setup CLI Access for the cluster](https://ibm-developer.gitbook.io/openshift101/getting-started/setup_cli) and then install Docker
 # The LAB
 [OpenShift 101: Learn the Basics of Red Hat OpenShift on IBM Cloud](https://ibm-developer.gitbook.io/openshift101/)